Jestin James

 Projected Checkout Conversion Gain

-Task-based prototype testing on baskets above AED 400 showed an 11% lift in successful checkout completion when affordability framing was surfaced earlier — consistent with published conversion benchmarks in comparable instalment-driven markets.
+Task-based testing on baskets above AED 400 showed an 11% lift in checkout completion when affordability framing was surfaced earlier in the journey.

 −27%